ga4gh-rnaseq/schema/README.md

 ### For new data providers

 A group or organization can use the RNAget API to make their data available to users.
-The RNAget API descirbed a lightweight data hierachy and a set of endpoints compatible with client software implementing the API.
+The RNAget API describes a lightweight data hierarchy and a set of endpoints compatible with client software implementing the API.
 It is important to note that the RNAget API does not place any restrictions on the data backend.
 A server implementor is free to select whatever back end best suits their individual needs.
 There are several paths towards setting up a compliant server:

 * The [OpenAPI description](https://github.com/ga4gh-rnaseq/schema/blob/master/rnaget-openapi.yaml) of the specification can be used with code generators like [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).
 * The [testing and compliance page](https://github.com/ga4gh-rnaseq/schema/blob/master/testing/README.md) includes a list of example server implementations which can be used as is or as a starting point.